wiredtiger/wiredtiger/tools/hexfiend/README.md

 ### CLI

-Command line tool is an early prototype.
+The command line tool is an early prototype.
 It has bugs and missing features.

 Usage: